 - Where do you find clients?

 I can’t personally answer these questions for you guys because I never tutored but I really wanted to help out with making more money.
 This is why I reached out to a good friend of mine, that I know who makes money from tutoring.
 On a ride home after a mini road trip he was kind enough to let me pick his brain.
 The result is my first of many case studies on ways to make money and entrepreneurship.

-I will show you guys exactly how my friend Bohdan made $2,100 from tutoring over the last 2 semesters with a advertising budget of zero dollars.
+I’ll show you guys exactly how my friend Bohdan made $2,100 from tutoring over the last semester with an advertising budget of zero dollars.

 Where do you find clients for your tutoring business?